Kudoes/RealTime-Face-Anonymization/README.md

     b.
 When output is a picture, specify the output file with a graphical extension (.jpg, .png, etc.).

 # Results: Pictures
 A stock photo with five people was one of the tests used to determine the accuracy of the face detection done by the DNN.
-The results of (1) detection and (2) blurring are shown below.
+The results of (1) detection, (2) blurring, and (3) pixelization are shown below.

 ## Original Picture